Argentina travel insurance

 Argentina has a strong tradition, being well-known for its beef and love of meat and barbeque food.
 And this is even more so in smaller, more traditional towns and villages.

 As such, if you're veggie, you might be limited on choice outside big cities and towns.
-Be careful to check ingredients of soups and dishes that sound like they only have vegetables in!
+Be careful to check ingredients of soups and dishes that sound like they don't have meat products in!
 And definitely do your research on where to eat if you’re going somewhere a bit more remote.

 Carry some cash